 The ability to view a location you’ve never visited is known as “remote viewing” in parapsychology.
-The earliest references to remote viewing can be traced back to Ancient Greece, but serious study into this phenomenon began in earnest in the 1930s.
+The earliest references to remote viewing can be traced back to Ancient Greece, but a serious study into this phenomenon began in earnest in the 1930s.

 However, most of us are familiar with military experiments that were conducted in the 1970s, which came to be known as the Stargate Project.